pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 1. click the "Save" button
 2. click "OK" when finished
 3. verify in the Finder that sync/Svija/SVG Files/page1-01.svg was created
-4. press space for quick look or open the SVG in Safari to verify that it matches the Illustrator file
+4. press space for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file

 ------------------------------
 ### 3. & 4.
 Test the "Save All" buttons